Forceu/barcodebuddy/example/README.md

 ### grabInput_variant2.py

 A Python script that sends the output to a server instead through PHP.
+This scripts configuration can be found in the file config.yaml